-Mirova's proprietary sustainability assessment framework has been developed to assess the overall impact of assets on sustainability and to retain investments targets that contribute to the SDGs while having no significant negative impact on any other SDGs.
+Mirova's proprietary sustainability research framework has been developed to assess the overall impact of assets on sustainability and to retain investments targets that contribute to the SDGs while having no significant negative impact on any other SDGs.
 Under this framework, an asset is considered as a sustainable investment if it contributes to the achievement of one or more SDGs through its activities (i.e. products or services or projects financed) and/or its practices (i.e., the way it operates), and demonstrates a sufficient capacity to mitigate its environmental, social and governance risks throughout its value chain.
-Assets qualifying as sustainable investment are counted as fully contributing to either an environmental or social objective (pass or fail approach).

-For each asset, the Sustainability Research Team produces a sustainability opinion based on the rating scale below, which assesses whether and to what extent the investment contributes to the achievement of the UN Sustainable Development Goals (SDGs) and can be considered as a "sustainable investment".
+For each asset, the Sustainability Research Team produces a sustainability impact opinion based on the rating scale below, which assesses whether and to what extent the investment contributes to the achievement of the UN Sustainable Development Goals (SDGs) and can be considered as a "sustainable investment".

-Figure 1: The 5 levels of the "Sustainability Opinion"
+Figure 12: The 5 levels of the "Sustainability Impact Opinion"